MicrosoftDocs/MIMDocs/MIMDocs/working-with-custommfaserver-for-mim.md

 ## Approach using custom multi-factor authentication code

-### Step 1: Ensure MIM Service is at version 4.5.202.0 or later
+### Step 1: Verify that the MIM Service is at version 4.5.202.0 or later

 Download and install MIM hotfix [4.5.202.0](https://www.microsoft.com/download/details.aspx?id=57278) or a later version.